microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-list-citationtemplate.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [microsoft.graph.security.citationTemplate](../resources/security-fileplandescriptor-citationtemplate.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [citationTemplate](../resources/security-citationtemplate.md) objects in the response body.

 ## Examples